louisbichard/notes/Revision/Cryptography/exam-questions.md

 ###Bob is using the RSA public key (e = 21, n = 187) and the correct corresponding private key for singing.
 Alice receives an unecrypted document M with a digital signature having the value 5.
 Alice is told that the message is signed by Bob.
 Explain how Alice will verify the signature, knowing that when applying the hash function to M, the hash code obtained is 82.
 For full marks use the square and multiply method where appropriate.
 (7 marks)

+# Past paper - 2011

+# Past paper - 2012

+###The following questions refer to advanced encryption standard

+####Describe the main steps of the encryption algorithm for block size 128 bits and key size 128 bits (don't describe the decryption or creation of round keys)

+####In the design of the algorithm do you think it was necessary that all entries in the Sbox (Substitution table) should be different?
+Justify your answer.

+####What encryption standard was used before AES and why did it need to be changed?

+###Bob wants to create keys for using RSA public-key cryptography.
+He choosed the prime numbers p = 101 and q = 103.
+For his public encryption exponent Bob chooses e = 77.
+Compute Bob's private key and public key using either the extended Euclidean algorithm (for full marks) or any other method for parial marks.

 # Past paper - 2013

 ###Alice and bob use public key cryptography.
 Bob publishes his public key as (e = 33, n = 3127).
 Alice wants to send him the message m = 10.
 How will she encrypt it?
 Use the square and multiply method for full marks, or any other method for partial marks.
 Eve has bob's public key and she suspects that Bobs private decryption exponent is d = 8.
 Do you think she is right?
 Justify your answer.
 (If you think she is incorrect, you must determine the correct exponent).